**This is a sponsored post written by me on behalf of Kijiji. All opinions are my own.

 Make your savings automatic

 For some people finding $2,500 a year isn’t a huge issue, but coming up with it all at once may be a problem.
 If this applies to you, then set up automatic monthly deposits instead.
 Regardless of who you set up your child’s RESP with, they’ll be able to automatically withdraw money from your account so you don’t even need to think about it.
-To maximize the grant, you need to set aside about $210 (or $105 per person in dual-income household) a month which is a reasonable amount to handle.
+To maximize the grant, you need to set aside about $210 (or $105 per person in dual-income households) a month which is a reasonable amount to handle.
 One trick I like to use is to set my automatic payments to take place the day after I get paid.
 This way, the money is gone before I even notice it so I’m never tempted to spend it.

 Don’t be afraid to get others involved